eyenawaporn/Data-Analyst-Portfolio/README.md

 **Goal**: To create 5 visualization using mpg dataset in Rstudio.

-**Description**: I used mpg dataset in Rstudio to create a visualization from ggplot2 function to answer 5 questions and write in it R markdown file.
+**Description**: MPG dataset in Rstudio was used to create a visualization from ggplot2 function to answer 5 questions and write in it R markdown file.

 **Skill**: R programming language, Data visualization, R markdown